Angular-Dynamic-Hooks/ngx-dynamic-hooks/projects/ngx-dynamic-hooks/README.md

 | object literals | `[inputName]="{planet: 'Tatooine', population: 200000}"` |
 | context variables (see [previous point](#51-context--dependency-injection)) | `[inputName]="context.someProp"` |

-The variables will be safely parsed and the automatically set in the dynamic component.
-This will also trigger `ngOnChanges()`/`ngOnInit()` normally.
+The inputs are automatically set in the dynamic component and will trigger `ngOnChanges()`/`ngOnInit()` normally.

-As with Angular propery bindings, take care to write all variables code-like, as if this was a TS/JS-file (e.g. don't forget put quotes around strings **in addition** to the quotes of the input property binding).
+If using []-brackets, the inputs will be safely parsed into their corresponding variable data type.
+Because of this, take care to write them code-like, as if this was a TS/JS-file (e.g. don't forget put quotes around strings **in addition** to the quotes of the input property binding).

+Alternatively, you may also write inputs without []-brackets as normal HTML-attributes, in which case they won't be parsed at all and will simply be considered strings.

 ### 5.3 Outputs:
 You can subscribe to @Output() events from selector hooks with functions from the context object like: